 Don’t over-do it

 You want to make sure that you give your home at least one wow factor, like stainless steel appliances, granite countertops , or hardwood floors, but you don’t want to spend too much time (or money) on one property!
 Just as your home’s cost should be in line with your neighborhood, your improvements should be in line with the value of your home.
 Keep in mind, regional differences really come into play with real estate investments.
 If housing is in great demand, buyers are more likely to pay for your improvements.
 But be careful – even in a strong market, you run the risk of over-renovating.
+A real estate agent can provide suggestions on what can be done to increase the value of your home.
+Contact a Showcase agent for a consultation.

 Author Bio: Ashley Pawlyzyn is the Marketing Coordinator for Asset Based Lending, a private hard money lending firm that finances fix and flip investments for hundreds of real estate investors each year.
 An avid real estate enthusiast, if Ashley isn’t at her desk, you can find her networking with other real estate professionals at various Real Estate Investor Associations across the northeast.